LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Proposed Method

 \subsection{LDCNet}

 Inspired by ConvNeXt and DenseNet, this paper develops a backbone network, called LDCNet.
-The structure and densely connected blocks are shown in Fig.\ref{Bottleneck}.
+The structure and densely connected blocks are shown in Fig.~\ref{LDCNet}.
 ConvNeXt improved the classical ResNet by introducing some of the latest ideas and technologies of Transformer network to enhance the performance of CNN.
-Macro design, reference of ResNeXt's design ideas\cite{xie2017aggregated}, inverted bottleneck layer, large convolution kernel and micro design of various layers are the five main optimization design of ConvNeXt.
-In the macro design of ConvNeXt , the stacking ratio of multi-stage blocks is 1:1:3:1.
+Macro design, reference of ResNeXt's design ideas~\cite{xie2017aggregated}, inverted bottleneck layer, large convolution kernel and micro design of various layers are the five main optimization design of ConvNeXt.
+In the macro design of ConvNeXt, the stacking ratio of multi-stage blocks is 1:1:3:1.
 The number of blocks stacked in the third stage is larger.
 This improves the model accuracy of ConvNeXt.
 Following the design, we set the stacking ratio of blocks in each stage of LDCNet to 1:1:3:1.
 The specific layers of each stage are 2, 2, 6 and 2 respectively.
-The structure of the proposed LDCNet is shown in Fig.\ref{LDCNet}.

-ConvNeXt designs the effective inverted bottlenecks block with a 3×3 depthwise separable convolution, shown in Figs.\ref{Bottleneck}(a) and (b).
-This structure can partially reduce the parameter scale of the model while slightly improving the accuracy rate.
-Considering the multi-scale feature extraction ability of Inception block in GoogLeNet\cite{szegedy2015going}, a new bottleneck layer with two branches is proposed in this paper.
+ConvNeXt designs the effective inverted bottlenecks block with a 3$\times$3 depthwise separable convolution, shown in Figs.~\ref{Bottleneck}A and B. This structure can partially reduce the parameter scale of the model while slightly improving the accuracy rate.
+Considering the multi-scale feature extraction ability of Inception block in GoogLeNet~\cite{szegedy2015going}, a new bottleneck layer with two branches is proposed in this paper.
 One of the branches is a depthwise separable convolution with a 7$\times$7 convolution kernel, and the other is a depthwise separable convolution with a 3$\times$3 convolution kernel.
-After adding the output feature maps of two branches, and then concatenating with the input feature map, the output feature map of the proposed bottleneck layer is produced, as shown in Fig.\ref{Bottleneck}(c).
-In recent years, some new studies\cite{peng2017large,ding2022scaling,guo2022visual} have stated the large convolution kernels are more efficient for enlarging the receptive field.
+After adding the output feature maps of two branches, and then concatenating with the input feature map, the output feature map of the proposed bottleneck layer is produced, as shown in Fig.~\ref{Bottleneck}C. In recent years, some new studies~\cite{peng2017large,ding2022scaling,guo2022visual} have stated the large convolution kernels are more efficient for enlarging the receptive field.
 In order to obtain a higher computational efficiency, a 7$\times$7 convolution kernel is used at the beginning of one branch in the proposed bottleneck layer.